Class of 2017

-What does WC mean to you?
+What does WC mean to me?

 A community of friends.
-Even as a freshman, I know and am friends with countless numbers of people, many of whom are upperclassmen.
+Even as a freshman, I know and am friends with countless numbers of people, many of whom were upperclassmen.
 Here, I feel like an actual person instead of a number.
 I’m grateful to go to this school and have made so many awesome memories already.

-What are your summer plans?
+What are my summer plans?

 Why did you choose your major?

 I’ve always loved the environment, so choosing to study it was a natural decision.
 I chose Environmental Studies over Environmental Science because I think it incorporates a broader set of classes and topics.
 I wanted to have plenty of lab classes, but I was also interested in economics, philosophy, and anthropology.
-I decided to double major with Spanish because I have been learning the language since seventh grade, and felt the need to continue.
-My favorite thing about the language is being able to hold and carry a conversation in a Spanish-speaking country. ¡Me encanta!

-What is your favorite spot around Chestertown?
+What is my favorite spot around Chestertown?